ordina-jworks/ordina-jworks.github.io/_posts/2020-12-10-aws-fargate-serverless-deployments.md

 Fargate eliminates the struggle of configuring, scaling and initializing nodes on its own.
 Because as we know, managing clusters / servers / nodes can be a challenging and expensive task.

-Pricing is based on the CPU and RAM that your Pod allocates.
+Pricing is based on the CPU and RAM that is allocated to your pod.
-You don't pay for separate nodes anymore, but instead per Pod which could drastically decrease computing costs.
+Instead of paying for compute nodes you pay for resources allocated to your pods which could drastically decrease computing costs.

 # Setup
-AWS Fargate introduced for Amazon ECS first in 2017 and then in 2019, they added compatibility for Amazon EKS.
+AWS Fargate was initially introduced for ECS in 2017.
+Later in 2019 they added support for EKS.
 You can configure your current cluster to integrate Fargate.
 This requires a Fargate pod execution role (to communicate with different Amazon services), and a Fargate profile to specify which pods should use Fargate.
 You can also create a new cluster with instant Fargate support.